jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/billing/billing.rst

    :width: 400
    :align: center

-You are able to add them by clicking on "Add payment details"
+You can add them by clicking the "Add payment details" button

 .. image:: pic_billing/paymentMethodsPageAddPayment.png
    :width: 400